 Southeastern Wisconsin Schools Alliance (SWSA) provides position papers and links to information about educational issues and policy decisions that affect public education.
 SWSA also provides members with access to leading edge studies to support their work.
 Below you will find some of the most recent publications impacting public education.

-The Wisconsin Policy Forum has completed and published research during the COVID-19 pandemic (see below).
-In addition, they continue to provide outstanding research in the K12 Education realm.
+The Wisconsin Policy Forum is a statewide nonpartisan independent policy research organization with offices in Milwaukee and Madison.
+The Wisconsin Policy Forum (WPF) provides outstanding research on the K-12 realm.
 SWSA partners extensively with the Wisconsin Policy Forum and appreciates the timeliness of their research.
 We encourage all to review the School Data Tool.

 The School Data Tool is a one-stop source of information for several major education indicators, from enrollment an school spending to graduation rates and student performance.

 The Wheeler Report- Series on Public Education and the Impact of COVID-19 (June-July 2020)

 The Wheeler Report is currently working on a series of articles about how the COVID-19 pandemic is impacting children in K-12 education.
 They have interviewed several of the SWSA superintendents to inform their findings.
 SWSA will continue to update this site with additional reports and findings.

 Wisconsin Policy Forum Research Brief: Special Education Funding in Wisconsin; How it works and why it matters